In Alaska's oilfields, drones countdown to takeoff

 While technical shortcomings and strict regulation are likely to limit the use of drones in the near term, the rules governing public airspace will be more relaxed in the wilderness of Alaska than in the lower 48 states, industry experts say.

-"We're going to take baby steps," said Gary Shane, a consultant who works as a senior project manager for BP Pipelines in North America.
+"We're going to take baby steps," said Gary Shane, senior project manager and chief technology officer of BP Pipelines in North America.
 The company plans to deploy its first drones in the Alaska North Slope within three years, he told Reuters.

 Laid end to end, the more than 300,000 miles of natural gas pipelines that crisscross the United States would circumnavigate the planet 12 times.
 There's a lot of money to be saved by reducing the number of manned flights on these routes.